 Air Conditioner Circuit Board Troubleshooting Answer

-Hello Calvin and thank you for the great comments about our website.
+Hello Calvin, and thank you for the great comments about our website.
 We sincerely appreciate it!
 It is good that you have the attitude that you have about continuously learning new things.
-You could work in this industry for many years and still not know everything so keep it up and keep sharpening your skills and it will carry you far.
-I have seen so many technicians who think they know everything and end up being humiliated and/or frustrated because of their over-confidence.
+You could work in this industry for many years and still not know everything.
+So keep it up and keep sharpening your skills, and it will carry you far.
+I have seen so many technicians who think they know everything.
+They end up being humiliated and frustrated because of their over-confidence.

 Air Conditioner Circuit Board Troubleshooting Guide

 - Always check to make sure everything in the system is working properly or not malfunctioning.
 Start with the basics and work your way to the problem.
-Of course, depending on the problem will depend on where and what you look at.
-This is true for air conditioner troubleshooting, heat pump troubleshooting, or gas furnace troubleshooting.
+Of course, depending on the issue will depend on where and what you look at with the system.
+That is true for air conditioner troubleshooting, heat pump troubleshooting, or gas furnace troubleshooting.

 - A circuit board in the most common system works off of input and output.
 First, make sure you have power to the board.
-In some cases, this will be line voltage and other cases the board will get its power from the control transformer.
+In some cases, this will be line voltage, and in other cases, the board will get its power from the control transformer.
 Either way, check to make sure you have the proper input voltage to the board.

-- Next, you want to check the output and this is a little more involved than the previous step.
+- Next, you want to check the output, and this is a little more involved than the previous step.
 Many air conditioner circuit boards rely on a safety check before it sends an output signal or voltage to the device it is controlling.
 There is usually a check through all the safety circuits before the board will allow an output signal.
 The most common of these are limit switches and pressure switches.
-If any of those switches are open then the board will not allow an output signal to the device it is controlling.
-Some boards you jump out the safety circuit and if the unit starts working properly then you know there is a problem in the safety circuit that needs to be addressed.
-Note: Whenever you find a problem in a safety circuit never assume it is a bad switch.
-Always look for a problem that caused the switch to open.
-This is very important, especially for furnaces.
+If any of those switches are open, then the board will not allow an output signal to the device it is controlling.
+Some boards you jump out the safety circuit, and if the unit starts working correctly, then you know there is a problem in the safety circuit that needs to be addressed.
+Note: Whenever you find a problem in a safety circuit, never assume it is a bad switch.
+Always look for an issue that caused the switch to open.
+That is very important, especially for furnaces.
 This step involves a clear understanding of an air conditioner sequence of operation and air conditioner components.
-Of course, if it is a heat pump or furnace you should understand the sequence of operation and components of those systems also.
-And always remember, while some equipment has similarities, not every single piece of equipment is the same and will vary for components and sequence of operation especially gas furnaces.
+Of course, if it is a heat pump or furnace, you should understand the sequence of operation and components of those systems also.
+And always remember, while some equipment has similarities, not every single piece of equipment is the same and will vary for components and sequence of operation, especially gas furnaces.

 Air Conditioner Circuit Board Troubleshooting Conclusion